 By public transport

 It’s also very easy to get to by bus.
-Both the Santander House and Central Business Exchange bus stops are a super speedy 2-minute walk away.
+The Central Business Exchange bus stop is a super speedy 6-minute walk away.
 Handy, eh?

 To learn more about the public transport options in this area, head over to the Transport Hub on the Milton Keynes Council website.